National Interest Waiver Applicant (NIW) Guide

 • That the applicant is not violating any health-related grounds

-What is the 3-Step Prong for NIW Applicants?
+What is the three-pronged analytical framework for NIW:

-3. That it would be beneficial for the United States to waive the DOL certification of the EB-2 category.
+3. The foreign national demonstrates it would benefit the United States to waive the job offer and labor certification requirements.

 Required Documents (for NIW Application)